FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 In design, FC-BGP does not modify the AS_PATH attribute.
 It defines a new transitive path attribute to transport the FC segments so that the legacy ASes can forward this attribute to its peers.
 Thus, FC-BGP is natively compatible with the BGP and supports partial deployment.
 It differs from BGPsec which replaces the AS_PATH attribute with a new Secure_Path information of BGPsec_Path attribute.

 As for incremental/partial deployment considerations, in Section 5.1.1 of {{ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
 Section 5.1.2 of {{ARXIV}} analyzes the benefits of FC-BGP in case of partial deployment.
 The results show that FC-BGP provides more benefits than BGPsec in partial deployment.
 As a result, attackers are forced to pretend to be at least two hops away from the destination AS, which reduces the probability of successful path hijacks.

+## Co-existence with BGPsec {#coexist-bgpsec}

+It is NOT RECOMMENDED that both BGPsec and FC-BGP be enabled together.
+However, at the very least, the implementation SHOULD adequately process the coexistence update message.

+When an FC-BGP speaker also enables the BGPsec feature, it MUST also properly process the BGPsec UPDATE message as follows:

+General Principle:
+: The BGP speaker SHOULD prioritize BGPsec over FC-BGP.
+When both features are enabled, the BGP speaker processes the BGPsec UPDATE message first, then processes the FC-BGP UPDATE message.

+FC-BGP UPDATE Message Generation:
+: The BGP speaker SHOULD prioritize the BGPsec_Path attribute over the AS_PATH attribute.
+This means that when broadcasting a BGP UPDATE message, the BGP speaker SHOULD first check if the peer supports BGPsec.
+If so, it SHOULD generate a BGPsec-enabled UPDATE message.
+In this message, BGPsec_Path replaces the AS_PATH attribute, and an MP_REACH_NLRI attribute is used for encoding NLRI information.
+The generation of the FC Path attribute SHOULD use these attributes to generate FC Segments.
+The impact on FC generation is minimal, as it only needs to obtain PASN, CASN, NASN, Prefix Address, and Prefix Length from BGPsec_Path and MP_REACH_NLRI attributes separately.

+FC-BGP UPDATE Message Validation:
+: The BGP speaker should also prioritize the BGPsec_Path over AS_PATH.
+After processing the BGPsec path attribute, the BGP speaker should decode the BGPsec_Path and MP_REACH_NLRI attributes.
+So, in the validation process, the BGP speaker SHOULD essentially reverse the steps it took during generation.
+It would first decode the BGPsec_Path and MP_REACH_NLRI attributes to obtain the necessary information (PASN, CASN, NASN, Prefix Address, and Prefix Length).
+Then, it would use this information to validate the corresponding FC Segment.

+In summary, the coexistence of BGPsec and FC-BGP is not overly burdensome.

 # Security Considerations {#security-considerations}